Preface: The Future of Short Track Auto Racing

 -Are there at least two prestigious racing events?

 There should be highlighted items on the schedule without conflicts with town/state/regional events and nearby racing facilities.
-(We’ll save the essentials of creating a prestigious event for another blog)

 -Do fans have the ability to see the race teams and cars up close?